erfianugrah/video-resizer/docs/features/large-file-streaming.md

 }
 ```

-## Solution: Comprehensive Streaming Architecture
+## Solution: Smart Size Detection with 128MB Limit

-Rather than imposing artificial file size limits, we implemented a comprehensive streaming architecture using the Streams API to handle files of any size:

-1. **Single Response Clone**: Response bodies are cloned only once before being passed to background processes
-2. **Streaming Read Processing**: Large files are processed as streams without buffering the entire content
-3. **Streaming Write Implementation**: Chunks are written to KV as they are read from the stream
-4. **Smart Size Detection**: Automatically detects file size and selects optimal storage strategy
-5. **Chunked Storage**: Larger files are split into manageable chunks for storage with proper manifest
-6. **Memory Management**: Maintains low memory footprint even for files of several hundred megabytes
+After extensive testing, we've implemented a pragmatic approach to handling large files based on file size:

+1. **Hard 128MB Limit**: Files larger than 128MB are not stored in KV at all
+2. **Optimized Streaming**: Files between 40-128MB use streaming techniques to minimize memory usage
+3. **Efficient Standard Processing**: Files under 40MB use the regular approach for better performance

+This approach provides the following benefits:
+- Prevents "ReadableStream.tee() buffer limit exceeded" errors completely
+- Avoids memory pressure in Cloudflare Workers (which have a 128MB limit)
+- Focuses KV resources on files that can be reliably stored and retrieved
+- Maintains compatibility with Cloudflare's architecture limitations
+- Improves overall system stability and resource utilization

 ## Implementation Details

 The solution consists of three major components:

-### 1. Streaming-Aware Storage in KV Storage Service
+### 1. Size-Based Storage Decision in KV Storage Service

-We enhanced `storeTransformedVideo` to support a streaming mode:
+We enhanced `storeTransformedVideo` to make intelligent decisions based on file size:

 ```typescript
 export const storeTransformedVideo = withErrorHandling<